 Substructures of elevated tanks may be designed according to ductility classes DC1, DC2 or DC3.

-If seismic protection is provided through base isolation or energy dissipation systems, the design provisions in prEN 1998-1-1:2022, 6.8, and in prEN 1998-1-2:2022, 8 and 9 should be applied.
+If seismic protection is provided through base isolation or energy dissipation systems, the design provisions in EN 1998-1-1:—2, 6.8, and in EN 1998-1-2:—3, 8 and 9 should be applied.

 Safety verification

-Partial factors γM,i should comply with prEN 1998-1-2.
+Partial factors γM,i should comply with EN 1998-1-2:—3.

-Partial factors γM,i given by prEN 1993-4-2:2021, 2.9.2.2, should be used for the limit state verifications of the shell and of steel tanks.
+Partial factors γM,i given by EN 1993-4-2:—21, 2.9.2.2, should be used for the limit state verifications of the shell and of steel tanks.

 Overstrength effects that may occur in the substructure of tanks designed in DC2 or DC3 should be considered in verifications.